delta6626/365-days-of-code/README.md

 - Day 229 ✅: Built the roles-filter dropdown where selected roles update the URL params
 - Day 230 ✅: Built the commitment-level filter dropdown with full URL-param handling
 - Day 231 ✅: Built the availability filter dropdown with full URL-param handling
+- Day 232 ✅: Basic UI + boilerplate for the Startup Preferences filter dropdown

 ## 📌 Notes